top of page

 Why we need to plant native plants:

-• We have experienced an insect “apocalypse” due to pesticides and the loss of native habitat in favor of “dead” lawns and non native -insect resistant ornamental plants.
+• We have experienced an insect “apocalypse” due to pesticides and the loss of native habitat in favor of monoculture lawns and non native, insect resistant ornamental plants.

-• North America lost 3 Billion birds in the last 50 years- no insects no birds.
+• Over the last 50 years, North America lost 3 billion birds - no insects no birds.

 • Caterpillars transform more energy from plants to animals than any other group of insects, and so up the food chain.

 • Caterpillars and birds are adapted to feed on plants native to where they live.
-No native plants no caterpillars, no birds and so on all the way to no habitat fit for human life.
+No native plants equates to no caterpillars then no birds and so on all the way to no habitat fit for human life.

 Logic behind how you, personally, can help fix this now.

-• Incorporate native plant species into your garden to support caterpillars and other insects.
-Reknit this thread in the web.
+• Incorporating native plant species into your garden supports caterpillars and other insects, which in turn supports animals throughout our local food web.

 Do these things

-• Shrink your lawn, replacing it with native plants.
-Try for 70% native plants but even a few native plants is progress.
+• Shrink your lawn by replacing it with native plants.
+Try for 70% native plants but even a few native plants is considered progress.

 Join Homegrown National Park